What is infrastructure as code (IaC)? (original) (raw)

-Infrastructure as code, also referred to as IaC, is an IT practice that codifies and manages underlying IT infrastructure as software.
-The purpose of infrastructure as code is to enable developers or operations teams to automatically manage, monitor and provision resources, rather than manually configure discrete hardware devices, operating systems (OSes), applications and services.
-IaC is sometimes referred to as programmable or software-defined infrastructure.
+Infrastructure as code (IaC) is an IT practice that codifies and manages underlying IT infrastructure as software.
+It enables developers and operations teams to automatically manage, monitor and provision resources instead of manually configuring hardware devices, operating systems (OSes), applications and services.
+IaC is also referred to as programmable or software-defined infrastructure.

 How does infrastructure as code work?

-A lot of time and effort is involved in manually provisioning and configuring servers, storage, networks, OSes and applications, as well as other devices and services, such as databases, load balancers and firewalls.
-It can take hours -- even days -- for a human to provide a suitable deployment environment for an enterprise workload and its data.
+Much time and effort are involved in manually provisioning and configuring servers, storage, networks, Oses, applications, and other devices and services, such as databases, load balancers and firewalls.
+It can take hours -- even days -- for a human to provide a suitable deployment environment for an enterprise workload and data.
 Human error can creep into many aspects of this manual effort, leading to the following problems:

 IaC embodies all the instructions needed to build and deploy a desired IT environment as a software entity.
-By creating a detailed set of instructions, developers and IT staff can see the steps required and measure the outcomes of the code.
+Developers and IT staff can create detailed instructions to assess the steps required and measure the code's outcomes.

 The infrastructure code delivers reproducible results and can be executed at the push of a button or in response to specific conditions.
 It brings a high level of automation to provisioning and management.

-Change is easier to manage, because any changes to the infrastructure code results in a new version that is well-documented and managed with any common version control system.
-If a problem arises as the result of a change, it can be corrected simply by running a previously known good version of the code.
+Change is easier to manage because any modifications to the infrastructure code result in a new version that is well documented and can be managed with any standard version control system.
+If a problem arises due to a change, it can be corrected by running a previously known-good version of the code.
 This simplifies troubleshooting and improves compliance and security for the business.

 The following four basic types of IaC are often used in tandem:

-The IaC process typically involves these three steps:
+The IaC process typically involves the following three steps:

-1. A developer creates specifications for the desired infrastructure using a domain-specific language.
+1. A developer uses domain-specific language to create specifications for the desired infrastructure.

-Infrastructure as code allows IT teams to translate into code a data center's physical resources and services and discrete configurations, so they can automatically provision and manage those resources.
+IaC enables IT teams to translate into code a data center's physical resources, services and discrete configurations to automatically provision and manage those resources.

 IaC approaches: Declarative vs. imperative